ngetichnicholas/Employee-Data-App/README.md

 * CSS
 ******
 ### Live Link
-Or you can access the web application directly via this [https://nick-employee-data-app.herokuapp.com/](https://nick-employee-data-app.herokuapp.com/).
+Or you can access the web application directly via this link [https://nick-employee-data-app.herokuapp.com/](https://nick-employee-data-app.herokuapp.com/)
 *****
 ### License
 This project is under: